 In the evening before the biopsy, looking at my left breast in the mirror, I realized that I don’t worry about cancer—I have a strong family history of breast cancer; I’ve been seeing and hearing close ones being diagnosed with breast cancer ever since I was a little girl; I am well prepared psychologically.
 I realized, however, that I worry about my future ability to breastfeed.

 Jasper was 16-month-old and still being breastfed.
-My plan was to breastfeed for at least 20 months, ideally two years.
+My plan was to breastfeed for at least 20 months, ideally for two years.
 My doctor told me that I don’t have to wean before the biopsy and my ability to breastfeed after the process depends on the extent of the biopsy.
 After that, it really depends on the test results of the biopsy.

 It’s hard to find breastfeeding-friendly information on this topic, so I turned to several of my trusted IBCLC friends for their opinion.
-Most of them didn’t see any reason I cannot breastfeed after a biopsy unless the test results found otherwise.
+Most of them didn’t see any reason why I cannot breastfeed after a biopsy unless the test results found otherwise.
 I was relieved.

 I also realized how hard the feeling can be for a mother who may not be able to breastfeed due to disease.
-All in a sudden I was even more proud of myself being a breastmilk donor (before the lump was discovered) at the Mother’s Milk Bank.
+All of a sudden I was even more proud of myself being a breastmilk donor (before the lump was discovered) at the Mother’s Milk Bank.